India is a melting pot of gastronomical treats and is not just 'curry'.

 The thaali is an extensive meal that is usually relished at lunch.
 Served on a big plate, which holds several smaller bowls- known as kadai, the thaali is rich in flavour and variety.
 It is an all-encompassing meal of rice, chapatti (whole wheat tortilla bread), meat curry, lentils, stir-fried vegetables, pickles, papad (crisp wafers), and sweet dish.
 You could skip breakfast to thoroughly enjoy this meal!

 4. Tandoori dishes

 Tandoori dishes are cooked in a clay oven, which is heated by charcoal or wood fire.
 The Tandoori chicken is by far the most preferred of all the tandoori dishes.
-The chicken is made by smoking a chicken, marinated in spices and yoghurt, in full.
+The chicken is made by smoking a chicken, marinated in spices and yogurt, in full.
 Apart from meat, a Tandoor can be used to bake flatbreads as well.
 One tandoori chicken, few cuts of flatbreads, and some accompaniments is the standard way of relishing the dish.

 5. Bengali sweets

 When it comes to sweets in India, West Bengal, in the east of India, stands out in particular.
 Popularly known as Bengali sweets, the local sweetmeats are an integral element of life in this part of India.
-The soft and juicy Rasgulla, Misti doi- sweetened baked yoghurt, the delectable Sandesh, and the syrup doused Chum Chum are not just mouth-watering sweets; they are regarded as 'a way of life'.
+The soft and juicy Rasgulla, Misti doi- sweetened baked yogurt, the delectable Sandesh, and the syrup doused Chum Chum are not just mouth-watering sweets; they are regarded as '\a way of life'.